meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 </style>
 ```

-The HTML, JavaScript code, and CSS are all located in one single file.
+The HTML, JavaScript, and CSS are all located in one single file.
 While this is okay for small components, and you could argue that it promotes keeping things simple and breaking big components into many smaller components, I find that it can easily result in monolithic files which are hard to read and difficult for others to maintain.

-I find that this style is the most commonly used way to write Vue code, being used in official examples and in most Vue projects I have come across.
-Honestly, I think that this would prove to be a potential deal breaker for me if I was deciding between using React or Vue for a larger web app.
+I also find that this style is the most commonly used way to write Vue code, being used in official examples and in most Vue projects I have come across.
+Honestly, this would prove to be a potential deal breaker for me if I was deciding between using React or Vue for a larger web app.
 Fortunately though, there is a way to separate the three pieces of the .vue file into their own files, leading to code that is easier to read and maintain.

 ## Lets Build a Vue App